flancia-coop/doc.anagora.org/fellowship-of-the-link.md

      - [[flancian]]
          - (something optimist)
      - [[jerry michalski]]
-         - most of his brain would usually end up looking like s
+         - most of his brain would usually end up looking like small markdown files with a link
+         - [[peter kaminski]] relatively easy to move data brain -> massive wiki, but it's not obvious how to go the other way

 ## 2022-11-16